An introduction to AI

 - (side effect) The Chinese Room is an excellent way of understanding what’s going on inside some of the current tech

-- AI = big umbrella term, problematic
+- AI = big umbrella term

 - Algorithms = rule-based ways of producing sensible output